b4rtaz/t3mpl-server/README.md

 ## ⚙️ Configuration

-Everything is in `configuration.json` file.
+The server uses `configuration.json` file.
+This file will be created when you run `scripts/install.sh`.
 The server supports only that method for now.

 #### Session